Kayqubad I: Reign

 In 1227/1228, Kayqubad advanced into Anatolia, where the arrival of Jalal al-Din Mangburni, who was fleeing the destruction of his Khwarezmian Empire by the Mongols, had created an unstable political situation.
 The sultan settled Turcomans along the Taurus Mountains frontier, in a region later called İçel.
 At the end of the 13th century, these Turcomans established the Karamanids.
 The Ayyubids, who were disturbed by the rapid expansion of Sultan Kayqubad I, especially in eastern Anatolia, took action against the sultan under the leadership of Al-Kamil in Egypt.
-In 1234 Kayqubad I completely defeated the allied Ayyubid forces.
+In 1234 Kayqubad completely defeated the allied Ayyubid forces.
 Afterward, Harput expanded its borders further in the south-east Anatolia region by capturing Siverek, Urfa, Harran and Raqqa.
 The sultan defeated the Artuqids and the Ayyubids and absorbed the Mengujek emirate into the sultanate, capturing the fortresses of Hısn Mansur, Kahta, and Çemişgezek along his march.
 He also put down a revolt by the Empire of Trebizond and, although he fell short of capturing their capital, forced the Komnenos dynasty family to renew their pledges of vassalage.

 At first, Kayqubad sought an alliance with his Turkish kinsman Jalal al-Din Mangburni against the Mongol threat.
 The alliance could not be achieved, and afterward, Jalal al-Din took the important fortress at Ahlat.
 Kayqubad finally defeated him at the Battle of Yassıçimen between Sivas and Erzincan in 1230.
 After his victory, he advanced further east, establishing Seljuq rule over Erzurum, Ahlat and the region of Lake Van (formerly part of Ayyubids).
 The Artuqids of Diyarbakır and the Ayyubids of Syria recognized his sovereignty.
 He also captured several fortresses in Georgia, whose queen sued for peace and gave her daughter Tamar in marriage to Kayqubad's son, Kaykhusraw II.

 Mindful of the increasing presence and power of the Mongols on the borders of the Sultanate of Rum, he strengthened the defenses and fortresses in his eastern provinces.

+In 1237, the Ayyubid sultan Al-Kamil sent an envoy to Kayqubad in Kayseri seeking an end to hostilities.
+The envoy arrived too late, Kayqubad having died 31 May 1237.